symfony/symfony-docs/reference/constraints/PositiveOrZero.rst

     The ``PositiveOrZero`` constraint was introduced in Symfony 4.3.

 Validates that a value is a positive number or equal to zero.
-To force that a value is only a positiven umber, see :doc:`/reference/constraints/Positive`.
-To force a value is negative or equal to zero, see :doc:`/reference/constraints/NegativeOrZero`.
+If you don't want to allow zero as value, use :doc:`/reference/constraints/Positive` instead.

 ==========  ===================================================================
 Applies to  :ref:`property or method <validation-property-target>`